leifdalan/ada-responsive/intro-to-responsive.md

 ### Mobile versus desktop

 When "mobile" became a thing, big companies frequently had completely separate mobile and desktop sites, where the mobile site had severely limited functionality and included lots of links to "See Full Site" or "See Desktop Site," which frequently was fixed width and not at all optimized for a small and/or touch device.
-The implication was that you should be using a "real" computer to do the thing you were trying to do.
+The implication was that you should be using a "real" computer to do the thing you were trying to do on your phone.

 ### Mobile-first thinking and implementation